Drivdalen

-The valley runs north through Oppdal, and then at the mountain Allmannberget and the village of Oppdal, the valley (and river) turns west and heads into the neighboring municipality of Sunndal, where it is known as the Sunndalen valley.
+The valley runs north through Oppdal Municipality, and then at the mountain Allmannberget and the village of Oppdal, the valley (and river) turns west and heads into the neighboring Sunndal Municipality (in Møre og Romsdal county), where it becomes the Sunndalen valley.
 The Dovrefjell–Sunndalsfjella National Park lies southwest and east of the valley.
+The Vinstradalen is a smaller side valley that branches off the main Drivdalen valley, just south of the village of Driva.

 Drivdalen is known for its lush vegetation and is of special botanical importance with a number of rare species and varieties.
 In the southernmost part, where the valley starts at Dovrefjell is found the Kongsvoll Alpine Garden of the NTNU University Museum.